cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/_index.md

 ![rnn-recurrence](images/rnn-recurrence.png#center)
 *Recursive state representation in RNNs*

 The weights $\bm h$ in CNNs were not a function of previous weights and this means that they cannot remember previous hidden states in the classification or regression task they try to solve.
-This is perhaps the most distinguishing element of the RNN architecture - its ability to remember via the hidden state whose dimensions must be relevant to the task at hand.
+This is perhaps the most distinguishing element of the RNN architecture - its ability to remember via the hidden state who is dimensioned according to the task at hand.
 There is a way using sliding windows to allow DNNs to remember past inputs as shown in the figure below for an NLP application.

 ![dnn-sequential-processing](images/dnn-sequential-processing.png#center)
 *DNNs can create models from sequential data (such as the language modeling use case shown here).
 At each step $t$ the network with a sliding window span of $\tau=3$ that acts as memory, will concatenate the word embeddings and use a hidden layer $\bm h$ to predict the the next element in the sequence.
 However, notice that (a) the span is limited and fixed (b) words such as "the ground" will appear in multiple sliding windows forcing the network to learn two different patterns for this constituent ("in the ground", "the ground there").*